Benefits of a Whole-Home Humidifier

-People spend the majority of their time indoors now more than ever before.
-According to USA today “People don’t fully comprehend the sheer amount of time they’re spending inside.”
-In what is now being referred to as the “Indoor Generation“.
+Did you know, that according to the EPA the average American spends 90% of their time indoors?
+In fact, USA Today states “People don’t fully comprehend the sheer amount of time they’re spending inside.”
+So much so that we are now being referred to as the “Indoor Generation“.

-Considering the majority of people are spending most of their time indoors, it is important to make sure the air in your living space is at the proper humidity level year round.
+Considering this simple fact; it‘s important to make sure the air in your living space is at the proper humidity level year-round, Here’s why…

 During the Fall &

-Let’s take a look at some of the key differences between the two
+Let’s take a look at some of the key differences between portable and whole-home humidifiers.

 A whole-house humidifier costs about the same amount to purchase as a similar quality portable unit.
-These humidifiers use less energy to operate, run quietly, don’t take up living space, can properly humidify a much larger area better than a portable unit & have massively lower maintenance requirements.
-While good portable units are often expensive, loud, heavy, require more maintenance and take up valuable living space and are often very maintenance heavy.
-Requiring frequent filter cleaning or changing.
+These humidifiers use less energy to operate.
+Run quietly, don’t take up living space & can properly humidify a much larger area better than a portable unit.
+Plus, they have massively lower maintenance requirements.
+Whereas good portable units are often expensive, loud, heavy, require more maintenance and take up valuable living space in your home.
+Portable units may also require frequent filter cleaning or changing.

-A central humidifier draws water directly from the plumbing system and can cost literally pennies every year to operate; whereas portable units require re-filling the reservoir and cleaning every 3 days.
+A central humidifier draws water directly from the plumbing system and can cost literally pennies per year to operate; whereas portable units require re-filling the reservoir and cleaning every 3 days.

 Install It & Forget It